NegatioN/negation.github.io/_favorites/quote_136.md

 ---
 text: >
-  "Don't limit your challengeschallenge your limits." - Unknown
+  "First they ignore you.
+Then they laugh at you.
+Then they fight you.
+Then you win." - Unknown
 type: quote
 ---